Agent-Kwabbel/Horizen/README.md

 Btw, altough I use a Firefox based browser (Zen Browser), gradients on Chormium based browsers are for some reason waaay better.
 So the background is 10x better if you use Chromium.

 ## Features
-- **Animated aurora back** that fills the screen with softly shifting colors.
-There is a 5% on a hidden real aurora theme on page load.
+- **Animated aurora background** that fills the screen with softly shifting colors.
+There is a 5% chance of a hidden real aurora theme on page load.
 - **Keyboard-first DuckDuckGo search** with instant focus on load and `/` shortcut support.
+- **Customizable keyboard shortcuts** for quick access to search, chat, settings, and more.
+Fully customizable via the shortcuts manager.
 - **Quick links dock** for your most-used destinations, powered by editable preferences stored in local storage.
 - **Weather at a glance** with cached results, location search, and manual refresh built on the Open-Meteo API.
 - **AI Chat Assistant** with support for OpenAI (GPT-4o, GPT-4 Turbo, etc.) and Anthropic (Claude) models.
 Manage multiple conversations with rename and delete capabilities.